Skip to main content

 • Quotes for cleaning or repairing the carpet

-• Quotes for new carpet of a similar quality to the existing carpet to show that what the landlord is asking for is excessive and not reasonable
+• Quotes for new carpet of a similar quality to the existing carpet to show that what the landlord is asking for is not reasonable

 • Any communication you have had with the landlord or their agent about the damage